-Bail bonding is serious business, and it’s one that’s steadily booming: bail bondsmen reel in approximately $14 billion in bail bonds in the United States each year.
+Bail bonding is serious business, and it’s steadily booming: bail bondsmen reel in approximately $14 billion in bail bonds in the United States each year.

 Exactly how does it work?